IreneKilgannon/Computer-Infrastructure/README.md

 3. Download and install [git](https://git-scm.com/downloads).

 3. Create a [GitHub account](https://github.com).
-The command line of [GitHub codespaces](https://github.com/features/codespaces) will be used in the tasks and project.
+The command line of [GitHub Codespaces](https://github.com/features/codespaces) will be used for the tasks and project.

-4. Open Cmder (or the terminal in VSCode) and enter the following to clone the repository from GitHub:
+4. Open Cmder (or the terminal in VSCode) and enter the following to clone the repository from GitHub onto your own machine:

     ``git clone https://github.com/IreneKilgannon/computer_infrastructure.git``

+Tip: If you are switching from the virtual machine on GitHub Codespaces to working on your local machine, in the computer_infrastructure directory perform a ``git pull`` in either the terminal of VSCode or Cmder.

 ## Get Help